rctcwyvrn/ubcctf.github.io/_posts/2021-1-09-cryptopals-companion.md

          * A plaintext that is all padding should be accepted
          * A plaintext with no padding should be rejected
    * Aside: Anyone else feeling that dread after realizing that all it takes to break a perfectly secure algorithm like AES and a reasonably sensible mode like CBC is something as small as having two different error messages for wrong password vs bad padding?
 Because I definitely was
+   * Aside: This challenge really shows off how useful these side channel leaks are.
+A **side channel leak** is when a system unintentionally reveals information about it's inner workings
+      * For this challenge, the "decryption server" is leaking the fact that the padding is invalid
+      * For later challenges you'll see that even leaking how long the code takes to run can be enough to cryptography
+         * This is called a **timing attack**
+      * Some other side channels you won't see in cryptopals:
+         * The amount of power the CPU is using can be used to retrieve AES keys from smart cards
+         * Using information about the CPU cache to break OpenSSL's carefully implemented RSA algorithm [https://web.eecs.umich.edu/~genkin/cachebleed/index.html](https://web.eecs.umich.edu/~genkin/cachebleed/index.html)
+         * An example of a timing attack using a side channel leak from a CTF challenge: [https://ubcctf.github.io/2020/11/dragonctf2020-bitflips/](https://ubcctf.github.io/2020/11/dragonctf2020-bitflips/)